guitarbeat/cooperative-housing-culture-training/cooperative-housing-culture-training/workbook/worksheets/communication_assessment.md

 # Communication Effectiveness Assessment for Cooperative Trustees

 ## Purpose
-This assessment tool helps cooperative trustees evaluate and enhance their organization's communication efficacy.
-It identifies strengths and areas for improvement in communication practices, aligning with governance responsibilities.
+This assessment tool enables cooperative trustees to critically evaluate and enhance their organization's communication efficacy.
+It identifies strengths and areas for strategic improvement in communication practices, directly aligning with governance responsibilities and fostering a more informed and engaged membership.

 ## Instructions
 1. Rate your cooperative's communication practices on a scale of 1-5 for each item.
-2. Aggregate scores to identify performance trends and areas for improvement.
+2. Aggregate scores to identify performance trends and areas for strategic intervention.
-3. Prioritize strengths and areas for strategic intervention.
+3. Prioritize strengths and areas requiring immediate attention.
-4. Formulate an action plan based on assessment outcomes, integrating it into governance objectives.
+4. Formulate an actionable plan based on assessment outcomes, integrating it into the cooperative's governance objectives.

 ## Rating Scale
 1 = Seldom/Minimal